saki-aurora/rag-vqa-medical/Thesis/markdown/06_chapter_6_conclusions_and_future_research.md

 ## 6.9 Future Research Agenda

-Future work should proceed in phased, testable increments.
+The future research path emerging from this dissertation is phased and evidence-driven.
+Rather than proposing a single large expansion, the next stage is best understood as a sequence of connected studies that progressively improve data quality, retrieval-grounded reasoning, and translational validity.

 ### 6.9.1 Near-term research priorities

-1. Expand Chapter 5 knowledge-base breadth with guideline-level and trial-anchored sources.
-2. Increase PICO and retrieval gold sets with multi-annotator adjudication and agreement reporting.
-3. Improve extraction precision for outcomes/severity anchors without sacrificing recall coverage.
-4. Add clinician-semantic grounding review pipelines beyond lexical overlap heuristics.
+In the near term, the most important limitation to address is evidence coverage and annotation depth in the Chapter 5 wrapper setting.
+The current knowledge base can be broadened with guideline-level and trial-anchored sources so that retrieval behavior is tested against more realistic clinical evidence variation.
+At the same time, the PICO and retrieval gold subsets can be expanded through multi-annotator adjudication, with inter-annotator agreement reported explicitly as part of dataset-quality evidence.

+A second near-term focus is extraction and grounding quality.
+The present extractor is intentionally recall-oriented, but future versions should improve precision for outcome and severity-anchor fields without materially reducing recall.
+In parallel, grounding assessment can move beyond lexical overlap by introducing clinician-semantic review pipelines that better reflect whether synthesized claims preserve intended clinical meaning.

 ### 6.9.2 Mid-term robustness and integration priorities

-1. Execute controlled wrapper studies with severity context enabled (`has_severity_context=true`) and report incremental effect.
-2. Introduce stronger retrieval supervision and ranking objectives tied to clinician relevance judgments.
-3. Evaluate calibration-aware abstention that jointly considers retrieval confidence, severity uncertainty, and safety triggers.
-4. Extend from frame-level reasoning to temporally coherent sequence/procedure-level inference.
+The mid-term phase is centered on robustness and module integration.
+A key unresolved question is the measurable contribution of injected severity context, because the frozen Chapter 5 benchmark intentionally used `has_severity_context=false` to isolate wrapper behavior.
+Controlled studies with severity context enabled can therefore quantify incremental value under fixed evaluation conditions.

+Mid-term work also includes stronger retrieval supervision tied to clinician relevance judgments, which should improve ranking quality at low `k` and reduce dependence on broad evidence pooling.
+In addition, abstention policy can be recalibrated as a joint function of retrieval confidence, severity uncertainty, and safety triggers, so refusal behavior becomes more explicitly risk-calibrated.
+Finally, moving from frame-level predictions to temporally coherent sequence-level inference is necessary to better represent full-procedure reasoning in colonoscopy workflows.

 ### 6.9.3 Long-term translational priorities

-1. Conduct multi-center prospective validation under realistic institutional workflow constraints.
-2. Evaluate clinician trust, workload, and explanation usability via structured human factors studies.
-3. Develop governance plans for drift detection, audit cadence, and safety-case maintenance.
-4. Progressively align the system with institutional/regulatory requirements for clinical decision support.
+Long-term progress depends on prospective, multi-center validation under real institutional workflow constraints.
+Such studies are required to test transportability across device settings, reporting styles, and site-level practice differences that are not represented in single-repository benchmarks.

+Equally important is human-factors evaluation of trust calibration, workload effects, and explanation usability, since model utility in clinical settings depends on interaction quality as much as prediction quality.
+Over the same horizon, governance mechanisms such as drift monitoring, audit cadence, and safety-case maintenance become core system requirements.
+This naturally leads to progressive alignment with institutional and regulatory expectations for clinical decision-support technologies.

 ### 6.9.4 Suggested evaluation extensions

-To preserve dissertation-style rigor in future work, the following evaluation extensions are recommended:

-1. larger confidence-interval reporting with stratified subgroup analysis;
-2. paired statistical testing in wrapper-level ablations where paired outputs are available;
-3. explicit error-taxonomy tracking for safety-triggered refusals vs genuine low-evidence abstentions;
-4. reporting templates that jointly present utility, safety, and uncertainty rather than utility-only metrics.
+To preserve methodological rigor, future evaluations can be extended in four directions: broader confidence-interval reporting with stratified subgroup analysis; paired statistical testing for wrapper-level ablations where paired outputs are available; explicit error-taxonomy accounting that separates safety-triggered refusals from genuine low-evidence abstentions; and reporting templates that present utility, safety, and uncertainty jointly rather than utility alone.

 ### 6.9.5 Recommended Program of Work

-A practical next program can be executed in three work packages:

-1. **Work Package A (Data and annotation):** expand benchmark diversity, strengthen adjudication protocols, and publish agreement statistics.
-2. **Work Package B (Model and retrieval):** improve severity conditioning, retrieval ranking, and calibrated abstention with explicit safety thresholds.
-3. **Work Package C (Human-in-the-loop evaluation):** run structured clinician studies on usefulness, trust calibration, and failure recovery behavior.
+At program level, this agenda can be organized into three work packages.
+Work Package A (data and annotation) addresses benchmark diversity, adjudication quality, and agreement reporting.
+Work Package B (model and retrieval) focuses on severity conditioning, retrieval ranking reliability, and calibrated abstention thresholds.
+Work Package C (human-in-the-loop evaluation) studies clinician usefulness, trust calibration, and failure-recovery behavior in realistic interaction settings.

-This package-based plan converts the future agenda into executable units suitable for grant, lab, or multi-institution collaboration.
+Framed this way, the future agenda remains academically grounded while still being operationally executable in lab, grant, or multi-institution collaborations.

 ## 6.10 Final Conclusion